the-coding-tom/test-readme/README.md

-I apologize for any confusion, but as a text-based AI model, I can only provide you with Markdown text.
-To preview what your README will look like in a rendered format, you can copy and paste the Markdown content into a Markdown editor or viewer.
-Many code editors and online Markdown previewers are available that can help you see how your README will appear when rendered.

-Here is a formatted version of the README content with the additional environment configurations:

----

 # MOMO Payment Processor

 Welcome to the MOMO Payment Processor project!
 This payment processor is designed to save payments, track their status, and provide a seamless payment experience for your clients.